St Editha's Church, Amington: History

 The church was built in 1864 by the architect George Edmund Street.
-It is noted for its stained glass windows by Edward Burne-Jones.
+Edward Burne-Jones noted it for its stained-glass windows.

 Today

-The church is part of the Diocese of Birmingham, the archdeaconry of Aston, The Deanery of Polesworth and is in the parish of Amington.
-The vicar is currently Revd.
-Ben Green.
+The church is part of the Diocese of Birmingham, the Archdeaconry of Aston, the Deanery of Polesworth, and the parish of Amington.

-Services take place every Sunday at 10:30am (contemporary) and 6:30pm (sung BCP Evening Prayer), and every other week there is a BCP Holy Communion service at 8:30am.
-Additionally there is a service of Wholeness and Healing on the second Monday of every month, at 7:30pm.
+Services take place every Sunday at 10:30 a.m. (contemporary) and 6:30 p.m. (sung BCP Evening Prayer), and every other week, there is a BCP Holy Communion service at 8:30 a.m.
+Additionally, there is a service of Wholeness and Healing on the second Monday of every month at 7:30 p.m.

-Every Thursday morning during term-time the church is open for a Stay Play and Pray group called The Ark.
+Every Thursday morning during term-time, the church is open for a Stay Play and Pray group called The Ark.

-Every Thursday throughout the year, between 2pm and 4pm, the church is open as part of the national Places of Welcome scheme.
+The church opens every Thursday throughout the year, between 2 pm and 4 pm, as part of the national Places of Welcome scheme.

 Full details of all current activities can be found on the church's website.

 Organ

-The church has an organ which originally was built by George Holdich.
+The church has an organ which was originally built by George Holdich.
 A specification of the organ can be found on the National Pipe Organ Register.